Investing in companies across the AI tech stack

 KEY TAKEAWAYS

-• AI’s tech stack is composed of infrastructure, intelligence, and apps & services — with each layer playing a different role in the AI story.
+• AI’s “tech stack” is composed of infrastructure, intelligence, and agents with each layer playing a different role in the AI story.

-• Different companies across these layers including Coherent, Thomson Reuters, and ServiceNow are reshaping the emergence of AI.
+• Different companies across these layers including Siemens Energy, Tempus AI and Shopify are reshaping the emergence of AI.

 • An actively managed ETF like the iShares A.I.
 Innovation and Tech Active ETF (BAI), provides hand-picked exposure to companies enabling, developing, and deploying today's most advanced AI technologies.